Application Scenarios

 |---|---|---|---|

-image | numpy.ndarray | Required | Input image (single channel) |
+image | numpy.ndarray | Required | Input 2D single-channel array |

-max_size | int | None | Maximum box size (default: minimum image dimension) |
+max_size | int | None | Maximum box size (default: min image dimension) |

-max_scales | int | 30 | Maximum number of scales |
+max_scales | int | 30 | Target number of distinct scales |

-with_progress | bool | True | Whether to show progress bar |
+with_progress | bool | True | Show progress bar |

 min_size | int | 2 | Minimum box size |